DELIVERABLES & METHODS

 Most were familiar with the term mashup or at least the idea.
 Only 4 said they were not sure what that term meant.
 This required that we explain the term before going into further questioning around the subject.
 Participants were either interested or somewhat interested in creating mashups on their own.

-Interest level in creating mashups generally went up after discussing the idea of MashupDJ.
+The interest level in creating mashups generally went up after discussing the idea of MashupDJ.

 After we discussed iPad use and favorite ways of discovering music, the interview focused on ideas around the MashupDJ app and features.
 Five people believed you should be able to pull from your personal library.
 And most believe there should be advanced features.
 Many said that there should be some kind of tutorial to guide new users.

-One of the most discussed questions, after the app itself, were survey questions around challenges versus collaboration.
+One of the most discussed questions, after the app itself, was survey questions around challenges versus collaboration.
 When discussed, the question posed was “if you had the choice between challenging another user to mashup songs you picked, or collaborate with your friend on a mashup by taking turns, which would you prefer?”
 All participants found both ideas compelling, however, the challenge was more favored.

 Most participants wanted a way to compete, especially with others in the MashupDJ community.
-Most said they would like to see contests and prizes such as cash awards, or music related prizes such as headphones, iTunes gift cards or concert tickets.
+Most said they would like to see contests and prizes such as cash awards, or music-related prizes such as headphones, iTunes gift cards, or concert tickets.